ddsbook/blog/2014/drafts/don't-worry-too-much-about-the-gallup-crime-poll.md

 Looking at those year-paris, we see a similar pattern, where the most recent, top-of-mind, in-the-news item becomes the heavy hitter in the poll results.

-We can coerce these crimes into a "top 10" rank and plot them across time (i.e. a rank-order parallel coordinate graph).
-It's a little tricky to follow the lines in this non-interactive version (click for larger image):
+We can coerce these crimes into a "top 10" rank and plot them across time (i.e. a rank-order parallel coordinate graph), thogh it's a little tricky to follow the lines in this non-interactive version (click for larger image):

 <a class="mag" href="http://dds.ec/blog/images/2014/10/gallup-rank.png"><img style="max-width:100%" src="http://dds.ec/blog/images/2014/10/gallup-rank.png"></a>